MikeXL/HDPonWindows/README.md

 # Install HDP on Windows

-Here is how it works on either Windows 2008 R2 or Windows 10 (server technical preview).
-I'm mainly on latter on azure VM.
+Here is how it works on Windows 2012 R2 (technical preview).
+Also tested on 2008 R2.
 The idea is quite simple *xcopy* type of deployment.

 ### 1. Prerequisites

-- Python 2.7.6 x64 same as my Yosemite
+* Python 2.7.6 x64 same as my Yosemite
-- Java 1.8.0_45
+* Java 1.8.0_45
-- Download hdp windows installer from hortonworks
+* Download hdp windows installer from Hortonworks
-- Unpack the msi to get the individual zip files
+* Unpack the msi to get the individual zip files

     msiexec /a hdp-2.2.4.2.winpkg.msi /qn TARGETDIR=D:\